madlabsinc/mevn-cli/README.md

 4. Run `npm run build` which generates a `lib` directory with the transpiled `es5` code.
 5. Fire in `npm link` to test everything works fine.
 6. Commit and push your changes.
+7. Run e2e tests in github actions ci pipeline within your own fork.
+All tests should pass.
-7. Make a detailed pull request.
+8. Make a detailed pull request.

 > `npm link` creates a symlink in the global folder making the `mevn` command globally available within your local development environment